BelinChung/HiApp/README.md

 ## Web App Preview

-HiApp use webpack dev server to develop, Just run it in repo's root:
+HiApp use webpack browser sync server to develop, Just run it in repo's root:

 ```
-$ gulp build-dev
+$ npm run dev
 ```

 WebApp will be available on `http://localhost:3000/`